 Before you start blogging, know thy purpose.
 Of course you can change course at any time – which is the beauty of blogging – but it’s good to have at least a sketchy idea about where you want your blog to go, be, and do.

-Here’s my reader’s question:
+Here’s a reader’s question:

 “I want to blog but I would appreciate your input before I start.
 I want to write articles, voice my opinion, and hopefully people will comment.
 I will write about current news events and various other topics.
 Is there a market for this and can I make money with a blog of this type?”